mnot/I-D/uri-get-off-my-lawn/draft.md

 SHOULD NOT preclude the use of other URI schemes in the future, unless they are clearly specific to the nominated schemes.

 A specification that defines substructure within a URI scheme MUST do so in a registration document for the URI scheme in question, or by modifying {{RFC4395}}.

 ## URI Authorities

 Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, define structure or semantics for URI authorities.

+For example, an extension or application cannot say that the "foo" prefix in "foo_app.example.com" is meaningful or triggers special handling.

 ## URI Paths